SUNET/eduid-dashboard/docs/installation.rst

 .. code-block:: none

    $ cd /opt/eduid-dashboard/
-   $ cp config-templates/development.ini myconfig.ini
+   $ sudo cp config-templates/development.ini myconfig.ini

 It is important to activate the virtualenv before running the server:

 .. code-block:: none

-   $ source /opt/eduid-signup/bin/activate
+   $ source /opt/eduid-dashboard/bin/activate
-   (eduid-signup)$ pserver myconfig.ini
+   (eduid-dashboard)$ pserve myconfig.ini
    Starting server in PID 16756.
    serving on http://0.0.0.0:6544

-Now you can open the link http://0.0.0.0:6543 in your browser and test the application.
+Now you can open the link http://0.0.0.0:6544 in your browser and test the application.

 The `pserve` command will use the `Waitress` WSGI server which is a very